 Dude, check out those preggo veins in my arms.
 Ka-BAM!

 Some Boy is about to turn five, so naturally he's been asking five million questions a day.
 Recently it's been a whole inquisition about trash.
 Where does trash go?
 Why do we separate it from recycling?
 What happens to recycling after THAT?
 It's been a very hands-on experience involving a couple field trips to the landfill and recycle collection center.

-For our part as a family, we actually do a pretty good job at minimizing trash.
+As a family, we actually do a pretty good job at minimizing trash.
 We recycle EVERY dang thing we possibly can, and composting further helps to reduce bulk.
-Looking at our 4-day pile there, I’m realizing that we could reduce at least another pound of waste per week by buying more stuff in bulk to reduce packaging, and upcycling items whenever possible.
+Looking at our 4-day pile there, I'm realizing that we could reduce at least another pound of waste per week by buying more stuff in bulk to reduce packaging, and upcycling items whenever possible.

 Enter the DIY mini gift box!